-This feature enables the user to request an elevation and use it just as if it was accepted by an administrator through the dashboard.
+This module enables the user to request an elevation and use it just as if it was accepted by an administrator through the Heimdal Dashboard.

 Selecting the Require reason setting will display a popup where the user will have to input the reason for elevation.